Probate Q&A Series

 Conclusion

-In North Carolina, a surviving spouse can usually transfer a deceased spouse’s vehicle without the original key or paper title by first establishing the spouse’s right to the car through the clerk of superior court (commonly by a year’s allowance) or, in a small estate with no administration, by using a DMV heirship affidavit allowed under § 20-77(b).
+In North Carolina, a surviving spouse can usually transfer a deceased spouse’s vehicle without the original key or paper title by first establishing the spouse’s right to the car through the clerk of superior court (commonly by a year’s allowance) or, in some cases, by using a DMV affidavit allowed under § 20-77.
 Once that authority is in place, DMV will process a duplicate or transfer title request, typically using Form MVR-4 and, where applicable, an affidavit such as MVR-317.
 The critical next step is to obtain certified death records and, if needed, file a year’s allowance application with the clerk before approaching DMV.

 Talk to a Probate Attorney